xeno-searchopedia/xeno-searchopedia.github.io/README.md

 - Simply search for whatever enemy, collectible, drop, FrontierNav resource, or species needed!
 - Clicking on the ▼ will extend the cell and show more information for any entity available.
 - Clicking on the Pin text will add that entity to the Pinned tab for easy and fast reference.
 This can be especially helpful when having to grind for a large amount of materials that can potentially take 10s of hours to acquire.
 Think of it as a shopping list!
 - Clicking on searchable elements within a cell will automatically search for that element.
-This will allow for quicker access to information.
-For example, you need specific drop information from Simius.
-You search "Simius", you open "Iron Simius".
-You click into "Green Simius Mane" and pin it.
-You click "Demetrio, the Tempestuous".
-You click "Simius" and repeat!
 - Links on the cell title will open a new tab to the Xeno Series Wiki entry for that entity.
 - Links on FN sites will open a new tab to the same site on the interactive map on FrontierNav, the Interactive Video Game Wiki.
 - Listed in dropped materials data are recommendations.
 These are opinion based and hand picked suggestions for which enemy is the best to fight to grind for each specific drop.
-These may not be the truly optimal enemies to fight as there are over 500 dropped materials (and counting) in the game.
-If you know of a recommendation that is better than what is displayed on the site, please reach out with information!
-These were all hand picked over the course of two days and therefore there is potential for mistakes.
-However, do keep in mind that the recommendations are based on a layman's experience with the game and anything that would be more optimal with specific builds goes against that experience.
+If you know of a recommendation that is better than what is displayed on the site, please let me know via the feedback form!
+Do keep in mind that the recommendations are not based on a optimal builds and should assume the best recommendation for the casual player.

 # TODO:
 - Dark Mode